rudderlabs/rudderstack-docs/destinations/google-analytics-4.md

 # Google Analytics 4

-[Google Analytics 4](https://analytics.google.com/) (formerly known as “App + Web) is a new kind of property, with different reports than what you're used to seeing in Universal Analytics properties.
-With Google Analytics 4 property you can use it for a website, an app, or both a website and app together whereas Universal Analytics properties only support websites.
+[Google Analytics 4](https://analytics.google.com/) (GA4, formerly known as “App + Web) is a new Google Analytics property, with different instrumentation and reports than what used to be Universal Analytics properties.
+With Google Analytics 4 property you can use it for a website, an app, or both together whereas Universal Analytics properties only support websites.
+RudderStack supports the `gtag` way of tagging in websites.

-It helps you get better ROI from your marketing for the long term.
-It has machine learning at its core to automatically surface helpful insights and gives you a complete understanding of your customers across devices and platforms.
-It’s privacy-centric by design, so you can rely on Analytics even as industry changes like restrictions on cookies and identifiers create gaps in your data.
-The new Google Analytics will give you the essential insights you need to be ready for what’s next.

 ## Getting Started